-Hajj & Umrah: A Guide To Performing Hajj For First Timers
+Hajj: A Guide To Performing Hajj For First Timers

-By Amina Fukeerbucus | 17, Jul, 2018
+By Amina Fukeerbucus | 24, May, 2024

-Hajj & Umrah: A Guide To Performing Hajj For First Timers
+Hajj: A Guide To Performing Hajj For First Timers

 1. State of Ihram

-The state of Ihram is the sacred state in which a Muslim enters as he crosses the outer boundaries of Makkah, called the Mikat.
+The state of Ihram is the sacred state in which a Muslim enters as he crosses the outer boundaries of Mecca/Makkah, called the Mikat.
 As soon as he enters the state of Ihram, he is prohibited from doing a certain number of things.
 The list of prohibitions is different for men and women.

 Men are not allowed to wear clothes that are stitched.
 They are not allowed to cover their head when in Ihram.
 Socks and covered shoes are not allowed as well.
 While women are allowed to cover their whole body with stitched clothing when in Ihram, except for their hands and face.

-Once they have entered the state of Ihram, they should start reciting the Talbiyah where they make the intention for Hajj.
+Once they have entered the state of Ihram, they should start reciting the Talbiyah, where they make the intention for Hajj.

-2. Perform Tawaaf
+2. Perform Tawaaftawaaf of hajj

-Upon entering the city of Mecca, the first step is to perform Tawaaf, which is to circumambulate around the Kaa'ba 7 times.
+Upon entering the city of Mecca, the first step is to perform Tawaaf, which is to circumambulate around the Kaaba 7 times.
 The first round is done in a slow pace, the second one is done a little bit faster.
 The person has to go a little bit faster each time until he completes the 7th round.

-After performing the Tawaf, one must pray 2 Rakaa'hs before the Maqaam-e-Ibrahim (station of Ibrahim Alayhi Salaam).
-This is the place Ibrahim Alayhi Salaam stood to build the Kaa'ba.
+After performing the Tawaf, one must pray 2 Rakaahs before the Maqaam-e-Ibrahim (station of Ibrahim Alayhi Salaam).
+This is the place Ibrahim Alayhi Salaam stood to build the Kaaba.

-3. Safaa Marwa
+3. Safaa Marwa (Sa'i)sa'ee safaa marwa

 4. Head to Mina